jonahjnewton/TDVault/Maya/Saving Override Edits to a USD Stage with Maya USD/README.md

 However when closing the scene, the edits to USD stages must either be applied to the referenced stages or discarded.
 - Maya does have the option to save edits to USD stages within the Maya scene; however, if the edits total to more than 2GB of data, any further edits will be discarded.
 Not viable for pipeline use.
 ## Solution
 To get around this, we can create a new USD layer that references the USD we wish to edit, and apply overrides to this new USD layer instead.
-We can even set up an onSave callback to version these override files, so we can go back to a previous version if need be (e.g. with Flow Production Tracking).
+We can even set up a callback to run on scene save to version these override files, so we can go back to a previous version if need be (e.g. with Flow Production Tracking).

 - The logic for the `mayaUsdProxyShape` and override layer creation can be found in the `createOverrideLayer()` function within `MayaUSDOverrides.py`
 - The logic for adding multiple versions of one asset can be found in `addNewSubAssetReferenceToLayer()` within `MayaUSDOverrides.py`